‘The French Dispatch’ a 59th New York Film Festival Review

 Finally, Huston sets up the story of the dinner with a police commissioner (Mathieu Amalric) and his personal chef Lieutenant Nescafier (Steven Park).
 Gourmand writer Roebuck Wright (Jeffrey Wright) intends to report on the delectable cuisine of the famous Nescafier.
 However, complications arise when the commissioner, a veritable Jacques Clouseau, has the tables turned on him and criminals kidnap his son.
 Finally, locating the son, Chef Nescafier prepares a snack which poisons all but the son, the chef and the chauffeur (Ed Norton).
 The ensuing car chase (a humorous Craven animation) ends with a crash and the son rejoins his father.

 Profoundly, in the flash of a moment, we understand why Howitzer Jr. left for this strange outpost in Ennui-sur-Blasé.
 Fulfilling his goals, he configured a magazine with a global readership that published the profound, the unique, the revelatory.
 And it included those bits and pieces of life whose revelations edified and informed with a keen, accurate eye.
-Amazingly, in a brief span of a few moments, Craven says it all about writing and writers, finding the elusive and bringing it to our consciousness.
-Of course, this question Craven asks silently with The French Dispatch.
-What happens when censorship, and an absence of prescience, wisdom and freedom runs the presses as they do currently in the U.S.?
+Amazingly, in a brief span of a few moments, Anderson says it all about writing, writers and their editors, finding the elusive and bringing it to our consciousness.
+Of course, this question Anderson asks silently with The French Dispatch.
+What happens when censorship, and an absence of prescience, wisdom and freedom runs the presses, as they do currently in the U.S.?

 The New York International Children’s Film Festival is offering screenings of top films for kids and adults.
 Many are popular and the tickets to official screenings and after party events have been sold out.
 However, tickets are being offered at venues throughout the city, so it is not too late to see beautiful, groundbreaking, thought-provoking films from around the world for ages 3-18.
 In the case of Ernest and Celestine directed by Stephane Aubier, Benjamin Renner and Vincent Patar which still has tickets available, even adults will enjoy the deeper issues and technical expertise which made this an award winning animated feature from France.